Cosmo-Tech/azure-digital-twin-injector-python/README.md

 * History-files container only hold the last file read.
 It's not an archive with all processed files.
 * As thoses functions are asynchronous, processing already started will continue even if an exception is raised.
+* As long as messages are present in poison queue processing will be considered fail.
+To run, those queue must be empty or non-existant.